KeesCBakker/slack-ext/packages/handlebars-dir/README.md

 # Handlebars dir
 Handlebars are nice!
-This package will take a directory and compile so it can be used as templates.
+This package helps to read a directory as compile the `.handlebars` and `.hbs` files into templates.
+They can be references by their name (with and without extension).
+It also registers every file as partial, so it can be referenced from other files.

 ## Installation
 Install it using NPM: